-5.3 Calibration of Spherical Images
+5.2 Calibration of Spherical Images

 We have applied our calibration procedure to both of our spherical cameras and determined their calibration parameters.
-Tables 1 and 2 show the parameters obtained from spherical cameras A and B, respectively.
-Figure 10 and 11 show the synthetic pinhole calibration points, the spherical points detected from calibration images 7b and c, and the polynomial reconstruction of those detected points with the calibration coefficients a_i and b_i .
+Figure 5.6 shows the calibration images, the spherical points detected from them, and the polynomial reconstruction of those detected points.

-As figure 10c demonstrates, our spherical camera A has a serious assembly misalignment.
+As figure 5.6c demonstrates, our spherical camera A has a serious assembly misalignment.
 The yaw angle is in excess of 0.16 radians.
-However, spherical camera B does not show such misalignments and Figure 11c shows a quasi frontoparallel polynomial reconstruction of the detected spherical calibration points.
+However, spherical camera B does not suffer from such misalignments and Figure 5.6f shows a quasi fronto-parallel polynomial reconstruction of the detected spherical calibration points.
 In the case of camera A, the misalignment of the CCD array is visible by careful visual examination of the device.
+However, these misalignments can be easily corrected by appropriate rotations of the points to compensate for the pitch and yaw angles of the CCD sensor array.